sigma-engineering/blog-map-canvas/README.md

 ## Discarding duplicate points:

-5.3mb (5,382,769 gzip / 34,709,454 raw)
+**1.50mb** (1,503,808 gzip / 5,657,704 raw)

-Since we're rounding, we've created some duplicate points. we don't gain much after gzip, because the repeated values compress well, but it's low hanging fruit and it will reduce the amount of drawing work to be done.
+Since we're rounding, we've created quite a few duplicate points.
+No reason to keep those, as they contribute nothing to the image.
+It's not a huge savings after gzip because its repetitive data, but it's definitely worth doing.

 ```
 TODO code snippet
 ```

-Overall, these steps give us a **~5.4x** reduction in gzipped size. (~20x if you want to take credit for gzip, which I won't)
+Overall, these steps give us a **~19x** reduction in gzipped size. (~70x if you want to take credit for gzip, which I won't)

 # Drawing it to the screen